fivenet-app/plugins/fivem/fivenet/README.md

 This is a very basic FiveM plugin for FiveNet.
 It enables the use of the tablet in-game, tracks user locations, and certain events if setup correctly.

-Please note that a bunch of custom events are necessary to be added to ESX plugin code for FiveNet to reach its full potential.
+Please note that a bunch of custom events are necessary to be added to ESX, QB-Core, and plugin code for FiveNet to reach its full potential, see [the Event List below](#event-list).

-> For screenshots, please go to [README.md](../../README.md#fivem-plugin).
+For screenshots, checkout the [README FiveM Plugin section](../../README.md#fivem-plugin).

 > [!TIP]
 > To install the plugin, it is recommended to use the pre-built releases provided via the [Releases' Assets](https://github.com/fivenet-app/plugins/releases).